X-Vine Models for Multivariate Extremes: Vine decompositions of tail copula densities

-\begin{remark}[Link with regular vine copulas] X-vine tail copula densities arise as the lower tail dependence limits of regular vine copula densities provided the pair copula densities at the edges of the first tree have the corresponding bivariate tail copula densities as lower tail dependence limits.
-In the passage to the limit, the regular vine sequence is preserved and so are the pair copulas at all trees starting from the second one.
-Max-stable dependence structures based on X-vines thus arise naturally from the max-domain of attraction condition of regular vine copulas, and the X-vine limit is particularly easy to calculate.
-These properties are worked out in Appendix~\ref{sec:Xvinelimitvinecop}. \end{remark}
+\chng{A natural question is whether X-vine tail copula densities arise as the lower tail dependence limits of regular vine copula densities, as introduced in \cite{bedford2002vines}.
+Below, we show that this is indeed the case, provided the pair copula densities at the edges of the first tree have the corresponding bivariate tail copula densities as lower tail dependence limits.
+In the passage to the limit, the regular vine sequence is preserved and so are the pair copulas at all trees starting from the second one.}